Fantastic News

 Notifying government organisations like the Australia Post, Australian Taxation Office, Rego, schools and universities and of course the local council is of utmost importance.

-Some non-government organisations are your doctor, banks, accountant, electricity and gas companies, water and sewage, telephone companies, etc. You get that the list isn’t short at all.
+Some non-government organisations are your doctor, bank, accountant, electricity and gas companies, water and sewage, telephone companies, etc. You get that the list isn’t short at all.

 Need help cleaning your new home before moving in?